SmartTAG: Entrance access security

 To diversify the usages of SmartTAG and to attract further subscription of SmartTAG, Teras Teknologi with co-operation from Nusajaya Land Sdn Bhd, developer of Iskandar Puteri implemented a secure Entrance Access Security for Ledang Heights Bungalow Park.

-Touted as the Beverly Hills of Johor, Ledang Heights consists of 571 bungalow lots situated off the expressway to Singapore, North–South Expressway Central Link (NSECL/ELITE) and within six kilometres from the Sultan Abu Bakar Customs, Immigration and Quarantine Complex.
+Touted as the Beverly Hills of Johor, Ledang Heights consists of 571 bungalow lots situated off the expressway to Singapore, Second Link Expressway (LINKEDUA) and within six kilometres from the Sultan Abu Bakar Customs, Immigration and Quarantine Complex.

 SmartTAG offer both security and convenience.
 Security is provided by two layers of electronic recognition required to access the perimeter; a SmartTAG unit and an assigned smartcard registered to the security department.
 These units have to be detected simultaneously on authorised vehicles to gain entry into Ledang Heights.
 SmartTAG and card assigned can also be used in all highways that adopt SmartTAG as an EPS.

 Plans are underway for further adaptations of SmartTAG in other prestigious housing developments.